patrodyne/hisrc-hyperjaxb/README.md

 #### In Progress

-* Replace `org.apache.maven:maven-compat` with Maven 3 dependencies.
+* Replace Spring DI with Jakarta CDI.

 ### Fork History